 Through Outdoor and Experiential Education, the rigour of the IB Diploma Programme, by living away from home in Boarding, or learning to make friends with different people from all over the world; our students have opportunities to develop their bravery, their resilience, and their courage in a variety of ways, each and every day.
 The future needs people who have the courage to act when something needs to be done.
 When we consistently teach and expect this from today’s youth, we can see its impact.
 Together, we believe we can make our planet more equal, more just, and more peaceful.

-To see our Outdoor Education programme in action, click HERE.
+Watch the video below to see our Outdoor Education programme in action.

 Outdoor Education (OE)

 There are many definitions of outdoor education, however the most comprehensive and succinct could be seen as: “Outdoor Education is education ‘in’, ‘about’, and ‘for’ the out-of-doors.